February 21, 2020

 The official also addressed the three pending US tax treaties with Chile, Hungary and Poland that remain stalled over the TCJA enactment of the Base Erosion and Anti-abuse Tax (BEAT).
 The official specifically pointed to the suggestion that BEAT violates the US Model Treaty’s relief from double taxation and nondiscrimination provisions.
 The official suggested that the most direct solution may be to simply reopen negotiations with those three countries to address BEAT in the context of the treaties.

-Altera Corporation (Altera) has filed a petition for a writ of certiorari asking the US Supreme Court to review the Ninth Circuit Court of Appeals’ decision upholding a 2003 cost-sharing regulation.
+Altera Corporation (Altera) has filed a for a writ of certiorari asking the US Supreme Court to review the Ninth Circuit Court of Appeals’ decision upholding a 2003 cost-sharing regulation.
 The regulation required participants in a cost-sharing arrangement to treat stock-based compensation costs as compensable under Section 482.

 In its petition, Altera contends that the Government employed an indefensible “bait-and-switch,” attempting to justify the 2003 regulation using arguments that it advanced for the first time in the Ninth Circuit after the Tax Court held the regulation invalid.
 Altera argues that, by accepting the Government’s new rationale, and giving it “Chevron Deference,” the Ninth Circuit failed to follow settled rules of administrative law established by the Supreme Court.
 Specifically, Altera notes that those rules require agencies to give notice and opportunity to comment on proposed rules and to acknowledge and explain in rulemaking any changes to long-standing positions.